Bhupesh08/DSA/0119-pascals-triangle-ii/NOTES.md

-​This question is exactly similar to pascal's triangle I. We need to need to output a specific row instead of the whole matrix.
+​This question is exactly similar to pascal's triangle I. The only change is that we need to output a specific row instead of the whole matrix.